Top

 Search for a particle, returning a list of candidates.

-The first and only positional argument is given each particle
+The first and only positional argument is given to each particle

 candidate, and returns True/False.
 Example: